tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

   l = l.write(l.size(), i)  # Okay
 ```

-#### Python collections of fixed structure are allowed TensorFlow control flow
+#### Python collections of fixed structure are allowed in TensorFlow control flow

 An exception to the previous rule is made by Python collections that are static,
 that is, they don't grow in size for the duration of the computation.